phoreproject/Phore-old/doc/build-osx.md

 #### Install dependencies using Homebrew

         brew install autoconf automake berkeley-db4 libtool boost miniupnpc openssl pkg-config protobuf qt5 libzmq

+        Note: On High Sierra (or when libzmq cannot be found), libzmq should be replaced with zeromq

 ### Building `phored`